trinsic-id/v2-sdk/docs/reference/proto/index.md

 | ION | 1 | The did:ion method -- Sidetree implementation on top of Bitcoin by Microsoft |
 | INDY | 2 | The did:sov method -- Hyperledger Indy based by Sovrin Foundation

-The did:v1 method --Veres 1 Blockchain by Digital Bazaar V1 = 3; - TODO, enable this once GoDiddy can resolve the Bls12381G keys. |

  <!-- end enums -->